liveahero-wiki/liveahero-wiki.github.io/guide/battle.md

 ## Battle Menu Button

-By tapping on the Menu button located at the bottom right of the battle screen, you can choose to give up on the current battle.
+By tapping on the Menu button located at the bottom right of the battle screen, the player can choose to give up on the current battle.

 ## Battle List Button

-By tapping on the List button located at the bottom right of the battle screen, you can view the skills of the hero attacking in order, and also the View Power needed to activate their skills.
+By tapping on the List button located at the bottom right of the battle screen, the player can view the skills of their heroes by their order of actions.
+This includes the skill descriptions as well as their View Power cost.

 ## View Power